-change in turnover of pure alcohol per capita for the first three quarters of 2017 compared to the same period of 2016
+litres in turnover of pure alcohol per capita for the 2. quarter of 2019

 |Pure alcohol total||Spirits||Wine||Beer||Alco pops|